MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-B-Loans-Purchases-Other-Operations/part-1412-Agriculture-Risk-Coverage-Price-Loss-Coverage-Cotton-Transition-Assistance-Programs/subpart-A-General-Provisions/section-1412.3.md

 *ARC-CO* means the Agriculture Risk Coverage elected with the county option.

-*ARC guarantee* is calculated for a crop year for a covered commodity, and is equal to ARC-CO and ARC-IC, as defined in this part.
+*ARC guarantee* is calculated for a crop year for a covered commodity, and is equal to 86 percent of the benchmark revenue for ARC-CO and ARC-IC, as defined in this part.

 *ARC-IC* means the Agriculture Risk Coverage elected with the individual option.